Robert Hanneman, Co-Director

 shelley.osborn@email.ucr.edu

-Shelley Osborn holds an MA in Sociology.
-Her interests include research methodology, emotions, and identity.
-She teaches undergraduate courses in research methods and statistics.
-Her current research examines the relationship between emotions and identities in social interaction using the experiential sampling method.
-Ms. Osborn’s work has appeared in the Encyclopedia of Domestic Violence and will appear in an upcoming volume of Advances in Groups Processes.
+Shelley Osborn is a former graduate fellow with the UCR Survey Research Center.
+She holds an MA in Sociology.
+Osborne's interests include research methodology, emotions, and identity.
+Her work has appeared in the Encyclopedia of Domestic Violence and will appear in an upcoming volume of Advances in Groups Processes.